jackdp/JPPack/Readme.md

 #### History

-Any color selected by the user, but not yet in the color list, is automatically added to the end of the list.
+Each color selected by the user, but not yet in the color list, is automatically added to the end of the list.
 Thanks to this the user of your application has access to the *history* of previously selected colors.

 #### Adding colors
 You can add colors to the list in two ways: using the `Items` property or `AddColor` procedure.